 Welcome to my homepage!

-I am "Assistent" (non-tenured lecturer) at the Chair for Practical Philosophy at the University of Regensburg (since April 2009).
-Before coming here, I have held temporary appointments at the universities of Leipzig, Saarbrücken, Glasgow, Witten/Herdecke and Konstanz.
+I am "Assistent" (non-tenured lecturer) at the Chair for Practical Philosophy at the Karlsruhe Institute of Technology (KIT).
+Before coming here, I have held temporary appointments at various universities including Witten/Herdecke, Glasgow and Regensburg.
 I teach and do research in ethics, philosophy of the social sciences, and related areas.

-I completed my PhD in philosophy at the London School of Economics in 2005 (under the supervision of Nancy Cartwright).
+I completed my PhD in philosophy at the London School of Economics in 2005.

 My doctoral dissertation was on John Stuart Mill.
 It most prominently discussed Mill's distinction between higher and lower pleasures.
 I defended Mill (and common sense) against some arguably extravagant claims about what a good life would be like.